Browse by Medical Category

-Possible ovarian cancer treatment target identified
+Read about ovarian cancer treatment

 Genetic signature associated with poor prognosis could lead to improved therapies

+"By confirming that different ovarian tumors have distinctive gene signatures that can predict patient prognosis, this study marks the beginning of individualized care for ovarian cancer," says Birrer.
+"MAGP2 and the biochemical pathways it contributes to are definitely targets for new types of therapies, and we plan to pursue several strategies to interfere with tumor-associated pathways.
+But first we need to validate these findings in samples from patients treated in clinical trials."
 Co-lead authors of the Cancer Cell paper are Samuel Mok, M.D.
 Anderson Cancer Center, and Tomas Bonome, National Cancer Institute (NCI).
 Additional co-authors are Kwong-Kowk Wong, M.D.
 Anderson; Vinod Vathipadiekal, Aaron Bell, Howard Donninger, Laurent Ozbun, Goli Samimi, John Brady, Mike Randonovich, Cindy Pise-Masison, and Carl Barrett, NCI; Michael Johnson, Dong-Choon Park, William Welch and Ross Berkowitz, Brigham and Women's Hospital; Ke Hao and Wing Wong, Harvard School of Public Health; and Daniel Yip, University of South Florida.
 The study was supported by grants from the National Institutes of Health, the Ovarian Cancer Research Fund and the National Cancer Institute.